 Chapter Sponsor -- Rachael Cobb

-To be eligible for membership as an undergraduate, you must have earned at least 10 credits in government, and must either:
+To be eligible for membership as an undergraduate, you must have earned at least 12 credits in government at Suffolk University, and must either:

 - Have earned at least 63 credits, with a cumulative grade point average of 3.5, and an average of 3.5 in government courses, or

 - Have earned at least 92 credits, with a cumulative grade point average of 3.3, and an average of 3.3 in government courses.

 To be eligible for membership as a graduate student, you must:

 - Have earned at least 10 graduate credits in government at Suffolk University, with an overall grade point average in graduate courses of 3.5, and an average of 3.5 in graduate government courses.

 To apply for membership, please submit the following to Professor Cobb:

 - Official transcripts from all colleges you have attended and